tobega/tailspin-v0/TailspinReference.md

 [Structures](#structures) and [arrays](#arrays) are currently only typed as structures and arrays respectively.
 In the future, this will become tighter.

+Raw strings and untyped numbers will be autotyped as [tagged identifiers](#tagged-identifiers).

 Other types are currently not autotyped.

+### Tagged identifiers
+Untyped numbers and raw strings are far too general to count as proper types on their own (they are basic types or representational types).
+When untyped numbers or raw strings get assigned to a key, the [data dictionary](#data-dictionary) will convert them to tagged identifiers.

+Tagged identifiers will work well with raw strings or untyped numbers (the raw or untyped data will "morph" and acquire the tag).
+Numeric tagged identifiers cannot be used in arithmetic, however, so if you intend to use a number in arithmetic, give it a unit (or the scalar unit "1").

+Tagged identifiers do not mix with other tagged identifiers.
+Trying to assign or compare them with the wrong tag is an error.
+If you do need to compare in situations where there might be a tag mismatch, do a type check first, e.g. `<myTag ?($ <=$foo.myTag>)>` instead of just `<=$foo.myTag>`

+You can use the `::raw` message on a tagged identifier to get the base value without the tag, when you need to.

 ## Built-in messages
 All objects